rtcharity/resources.eahub.org/content/learn/connect.md

 Check out the <a target="_blank" href="http://eahub.org/groups/">EA Hub Groups List</a> to see if there is a local EA group near you.

+<a name="onlineevents"></a>

+# Online Events

+* The <a target="_blank" href="https://calendar.google.com/calendar/embed?src=ie5uop71imftf4ut2htbv789v8@group.calendar.google.com">international EA events calendar</a>, curated by several community members, lists high-quality speaker events and large social events suitable for anyone interested in EA.
+To add an event, fill out this form.
+If you notice an error in the calendar please email vaidehiagarwalla@gmail.com.
+* For a wider range of online events, check out the EA online events Facebook group.
+* Special interest events are being run by some groups based on interest areas, affiliations, or professions.
+* Join your nearest local EA group to attend events they may be running.

 <a name="websites"></a>

 # Websites